-Evaluating the instanton action for radius R_1 in regions (ii) and (iii) one gets that $S(R{1(ii)}, R_2) < S(R{1(ii)}, R_2) < S(R{1(iii)}, R_2)$.
+Evaluating the instanton action for radius R_1 in regions (ii) and (iii) one gets that $S(R{1(i)}, R_2) < S(R{1(ii)}, R_2) < S(R{1(iii)}, R_2)$.
 We note however, that the difference between these three actions is minimal, less than a percent.
 Hence it seems that decay in the region (i) is the most dominant, although only marginally.
 Shapes of generic loops in regions (i), (ii) and (iii) which have the same R_2 are plotted in figure 13.6 It is unclear to us at present what is the physical relevance of the squashed loops, in particular the very squashed loops in region (iii).
-These loops seems to suggest the existence of "exotic" decay channels for meson decay, where the pair-produced quarks remove most of the flux tube in the decay.
-It could be that, once the treatment of the angular momentum is taken properly
+These loops seems to suggest the existence of "exotic" decay channels for meson decay, where the pair-produced quarks remove most of the flux tube in